-- Day 1: Tuesday 1 December
+- Day 1: Tuesday 11 June

-- Day 2: Wednesday 2 December
+- Day 2: Wednesday 12 June

-- We start our first full day in Turin with an introductory walk through the historic heart of the city.
+- We begin with an introductory walk through the historic heart of the city.
 Turin was founded in 28 BC by Augustus and the city’s grid-like street system is but one indication of its ancient Roman origins.
-We see remains from the city’s Roman past and then visit the renaissance Cathedral, a delightful building of 1491 by the Tuscan, Meo del Capriono.
-Attached to it is the famous Chapel of the Holy Shroud, a fine work by Guarino Guarini of 1667 to 1690 and now restored following a disastrous fire some years ago.
-Nearby is the superb church of San Lorenzo, also by Guarini, and dating from 1667 which we shall also visit.
+We see first some remains from the city’s Roman past and then visit the renaissance Cathedral, a delightful building of 1491 by the Tuscan, Meo del Capriono.
+Attached to it is the famous Chapel of the Holy Shroud, a fine work by Guarino Guarini of 1667 to 1690, the interior of which we shall see the following morning.
+Nearby is the superb church of San Lorenzo, also by Guarini (1624 – 1683), and dating from 1667 which we shall also visit.
 Following a group lunch, we return to Piazza Castello to visit Palazzo Madama, home to a remarkable collection of paintings and decorative arts The oldest parts of the building incorporate both ancient Roman and later medieval structures, while in the eighteenth century a stunning facade and new ceremonial staircase was added to the palazzo by Filippo Juvarra (1678 – 1736) in 1718 - 1721.
 The evening will be free.

-- Day 3: Thursday 3 December
+- Day 3: Thursday 13 June

-- This morning we walk the short distance to the Palazzo Reale, much of it decorated under the influence of Marie Christine of Savoy, sister of Louis XIII of France.
-The interiors are of the seventeenth and eighteenth centuries and contain fine furniture and tapestries.
+- This morning we visit the Palazzo Reale, much of it decorated under the influence of Marie Christine of Savoy, sister of Louis XIII of France.
+The interiors are mostly from the seventeenth and eighteenth centuries and contain fine furniture and tapestries.
 Our visit allows to visit the interior of the Chapel of the Holy Shroud.
-After a coffee break, our final visit of the day will focus on the renowned paintings collection of the Galleria Saubada housed within the Palazzo Reale.
+After a coffee break, our final visit of the day will focus on the renowned paintings collection of the Galleria Sabauda housed within the Palazzo Reale.
 The collection is undoubtedly one of the unknown gems amongst Italy’s art galleries.
 It is especially rich in Flemish and Dutch works as these have come from the holdings of Prince Eugene of Savoy, the great military commander of the early eighteenth century.
-There are also some stunning paintings by Mantegna, Rubens, Van Dyck (including his finest portrait of the Children of Charles I), Bellotto and Batoni, amongst many others.
+There are also some stunning paintings by Mantegna, Rubens, Van Dyck, Bellotto and Batoni, amongst many others.
 The group will be free from lunchtime onwards, but there is plenty of interest within easy reach.
 For example, there is the recently reorganised Egyptian Museum, considered one of the finest in the world.
 The evening will be free.

-- Day 5: Saturday 5 December
+- Day 5: Saturday 15 June

-- Price: £1,970 per person
+- Price: £2,465 per person

-- Price without flights: £1,860
+- Price without flights: £2,295

-- Deposit: £300
+- Deposit: £350

-£215 (Double Room for Sole Use)
+- Single Supplement: £235 (Double Room for Sole Use)

 - Tour Manager: James Hill

-4 nights with breakfast at the 4* Grand Hotel Sitea
+5 nights with breakfast at the 4* Grand Hotel Sitea

-Outward: BA2576 Depart London Heathrow (Terminal 5) 1540, arrive Turin 1830
+Outward: BA584 Depart London Heathrow (Terminal 5) 1210, arrive Milan Malpensa 1515

-Return: BA2579 Depart Turin 1920, arrive London Heathrow (Terminal 5) 2010
+Return: BA567 Depart Milan Malpensa 1750, arrive London Heathrow (Terminal 5) 1855

-2 dinners & 2 lunches with wine, water & coffee, all local transfers, entry fees & gratuities, services of Tom Duncan & our local tour manager James Hill
+2 dinners & 3 lunches with wine, water & coffee, all local transfers, entry fees & gratuities, services of Tom Duncan & our local tour manager James Hill

-Travel to/from Heathrow, 2 dinners & 2 lunches
+Travel to/from Heathrow, 3 dinners & 2 lunches

-Weather Conditions for Turin in December are:
+Weather Conditions for Turin in June are:

-Average Temperature between: 4oC - 12oC / 39oF - 54oF
+Average Temperature between: 59oC - 15oC / 69oF - 50oF

-Rainfall: 63mm / 2.5nches
+Rainfall: 88mm / 3inches

 We do expect a reasonable level of fitness.
 For full details see our frequently asked questions.